FiwareULPGC/tourGuideMigration/doc/md/real-time-processing-of-context-events/real-time-processing-of-context-events.md

     when certain conditions hold on events related to some entities user community or produced by a number of devices.
 -   Handling process: a type of event consumer that consumes meaningful events (such as opportunities or threats) and performs a concrete action.
--   <span style="line-height: 1.6em;">The Context Broker GE which can
-    connect as an event consumer to the CEP and forward the events it consumes to all interested applications based on a subscription model.</span>
+-   The Context Broker GE which can connect as an event consumer to the CEP and forward the events it consumes to all interested applications based on a subscription model.

 The CEP sends output events to the event consumers in a “push” mode by activating their REST API.